Money and Happiness: An Enriching Relationship?

 No. not really.

 Researchers have found that the opposite is true.
-People erroneously believe that buying things which last longer and may even appreciate in value will keep them happy for much longer than experiences which are just one off.
+People erroneously believe that buying things which last longer and may even appreciate in value will keep them happy for much longer than experiences.

 The truth is that you quickly get used to the shiny new smartphone you have been obsessing over once you buy it.
 And even though you may still enjoy using it, that initial spurt of happiness you experience the first few weeks quickly fades away.